Best Tools To Monitor Linux

-There are a lot of general monitoring apps that will monitor Apache server related metrics but apachetop provides simple and fast way to monitor Apache related metrics like HTTP codes, requests etc. Apachetop is console based as we see below.
+There are a lot of general monitoring apps that will monitor Apache server related metrics but apachetop provides a simple and fast way to monitor Apache related metrics like HTTP codes, requests, etc. Apachetop is console-based as we see below.

 Ftptop is a tool provided by proftpd package. ftptop displays running status on proftpd server connections.